 A quality applicant is one that meets all the essential criteria.
 A number of less than five indicates you really need to extend your reach into the specific marketplace to promote your offering.
 This may mean an increase in the reward on offer, painting a clearer picture about why you are a top-class outfit or just making it easier to apply.
 If you are obtaining a number of more than 15 you can afford to enhance your criteria.

 Arriving at a suitable short-list of applicants is great, losing half on the way isn’t.
-In Justin’s experience he suggests to have a minimum of two candidates whom you would feel happy to offer the job to.
+In Justin’s experience, he suggests having a minimum of two candidates whom you would feel happy to offer the job too.
 This really means you need eight candidates for interview.
-In a competitive marketplace you need to be clear on the process, timescales for interviews/assessment and when decisions will be made.
+In a competitive marketplace, you need to be clear on the process, timescales for interviews/assessment and when decisions will be made.
 If you are losing more than 25% of applicants before you complete your recruitment, you are definitely missing out on high potential candidates to competitors.

 Remember, metrics help identify trends.
 It’s your job to act upon the trends and to improve your performance when you go to market.